TheRealMoeder/Energy2Shelly_ESP/README.md

   (Aditinal option: if you send Akku1=0 as power1 you can triger this always)
 - **Abweichung Grenze:** If Akku1 is out of power or off, Akku2 only deliver if power more than this value is needet.

-All feeld below are info boxes.
+All feelds below are info boxes.

 ### Web Interface
 All settings adjustable via `/offset` without WiFi reset.